CrossRef/event-data-user-guide/event-data-manual.md

  - `http://query.api.eventdata.crossref.org/occurred/2016-08-.../sources/twitter/events.json`
  - `http://query.api.eventdata.crossref.org/occurred/2016-08-31/sources/twitter/events.json`

-Note that this is a form of pagination, which is a standard part of REST APIs.
+Note that this is a form of pagination, which is a standard feature of REST APIs.
 You can find code examples in the [Code Examples](#appendix-code-examples) section.

 ### Format of Event Records

 The response from the Query API will be a list of Events.
-An Event is of the form "this subject has this relation to this object".
-The list of relations is:

-The most up-to-date list of supported relations is available in [Lagotto](https://github.com/lagotto/lagotto/blob/master/db/seeds/production/relation_types.yml).
+An Event is of the form 'this subject has this relation to this object'.
+The most up-to-date list of supported relations is available in [Lagotto](https://github.com/lagotto/lagotto/blob/master/db/seeds/production/relation_types.yml), but the documentation for each Source in this document lists all relation types that the Source produces.f

 A sample Event can be read: